Webinars

 We'll dive into the value of mentoring, how LOOK's programme works and what it takes to set up a mentorship programme.
 Speaking directly with mentors, we’ll gain insights into their experiences, explore their successes, and understand the difference they’ve made in the lives of young people.

-This webinar will feature Ruth, LOOK’s Mentor Project Manager; Caitlin, a former mentee and current mentor and intern; and Samih, a current mentor.
+This webinar featured Ruth, LOOK’s Mentor Project Manager; Caitlin, a former mentee and current mentor and intern; Mo, a current mentor; and Jane, the Parent Support Officer.
+We also heard from Charlotte, the CEO of LOOK UK.

 "If you are seeking someone to bounce ideas or questions with who can TRULY empathise and talk to you with no judgement - then having the support of a peer mentor with a similar Visual Impairment could be transformative"